Both you and your home are protected and cared for by the dedicated professionals and volunteers of the Dormont Fire Department.

 The Fire Department also presents fire prevention and safety programs, sponsors and Public Safety day in conjunction with October Fire Prevention Week, and undertakes numerous community, charitable, and civic events.

-These men and women who make up the Borough of Dormont Volunteer Fire Department dedicate countless hours to protect and serve the residents of our community.
+These men and women who make up the Borough of Dormont Fire Department dedicate countless hours to protect and serve the residents of our community.
 These individuals are your friends, neighbors, and professionals.

 Thank you for all your support,